google/WebFundamentals/src/content/en/fundamentals/design-and-ux/typography/variable-fonts/index.md

 ## Thanks {: .hide-from-toc }

-This article would have only been made possible with the help of the following people
+This article would have only been made possible with the help of the following
+people:

 * David Berlow, type designer and typographer at
   [Font Bureau](https://fontbureau.typenetwork.com/){: .external}